davidvos/close-stackoverflow-tabs/README.md

 # CloseStackOverflow

-Very simple Chrome plugin that essentially closes every tab that starts with the Stack Overflow domain.
-Extremely useful for developers that often get overwhelmed when trying to fix a bug and need a quick way out (or have succesfully solved it 🥳).
+One click to close all Stack Overflow tabs you have currently open.
+Extremely useful for developers that opened a large amount of tabs in the process of fixing a bug or building a feature.
+A rewarding experience after you have successfully found your way on Stack Overflow 🥳.